literature

 Lethem on Knausgaard: "My Hero"

 After discovering this short appreciation in a Jonathan Lethem essay collection on bookish things, I just read it aloud to my wife, who'd been curious about why I've been so utterly taken by this series and increasingly hungry for each subsequent volume.
 Lethem nailed it ("Knausgaard's approach is plain and scrupulous, sometimes casual, yet he never writes down.
-His subject is the beauty and terror of the fact that all life coexists with itself.
+His subject is the beauty and terror of the fact that all life coexists with itself."), and he was only one volume in.

 "A Father's Final Odyssey"